jouellnyc/Wifi6-ESP32-C6-RISC-V/README.md

 ```
 ./esptool.py --port PORTNAME --baud 460800 write_flash 0 ESP32_BOARD_NAME-DATE-VERSION.bin
 Warning: DEPRECATED: 'esptool.py' is deprecated.
 Please use 'esptool' instead.
 The '.py' suffix will be removed in a future major release.

+$ esptool  --port PORTNAME --baud 460800 write_flash 0 ESP32_BOARD_NAME-DATE-VERSION.bin
+Command 'esptool' not found, but can be installed with:
+sudo apt install esptool

 ```

 ## Hardware Setup